 Course.
 I would therefore recommend cutting down the reading list to your own version and pre-determining what

-students will do rather than allowing them to pick and choose each week - it's better for both the tutor and the
+students will do rather than allowing them to pick and choose each week - it's better for both the tutor and the student.

 Another problem I found was that with the terms being extremely short, students sometimes did not make the

 progress I had hoped for, and often when you are teaching externally to a college, you only see them for 8hrs over

 one term, and then perhaps never again.
 I developed a mid-term feedback form to try to provide an additional check

 on students' progress to enable me to see where problems might be and to intervene before the term ended to help